chow-petit/awesome-curated-tools/README.md

 Also: Beekast, Canva, DoDoc, Framasoft, Gogocarto, Mashup Tables, Netvibes, Open Agenda, Padlet, Pearltrees, SenInBlue, Wekan, YesWiki.

+Assembl by Bluenov
+Odoo / Wezer
+THe ERPNext based fork by Lille community

 ---
 ## How do I contribute to this list?